 Operations Manager provides a sample startup configuration file named 0PMGRM1 CONFSAMP.
-This file includes commands that prepare your Operations Manager environment and define rules, schedules, monitors, and their associated actions.
+This file includes commands that prepare your Operations Manager environment.
 You can use the file 0PMGRM1 CONFSAMP as a general guide to compose your own startup configuration file.
+In addition, Operations Manager provides some examples of rules, monitors, and actions in EXAMPLES CONFSAMP.
+You can use these as a general guide for your own rules, monitors, and actions.

 After you create your own startup configuration file, specify this file name on the GOMMAIN command in the PROFILE EXEC of OPMGRM1.
-GOMMAIN starts the Operations Manager message processing component.